CoVar: Confidence-Variance-Guided Pseudo-Label Selection for Semi-Supervised Learning: Methodology

 \paragraph{Pseudo-Label Selection at the Sample Level}

-Entropy minimization is one of the core strategies in semi-supervised learning, aimed at improving model performance by reducing prediction uncertainty on unlabeled data.
-The central idea is to encourage the model to make high-confidence predictions for unlabeled samples, thereby pushing the decision boundary away from high-density data regions.
-After predicting on unlabeled data, samples with high confidence (low entropy) are selected to generate pseudo-labels, which are then incorporated into the training set for iterative optimization.
+Entropy minimization is a core strategy in semi-supervised learning and improves model training by reducing prediction uncertainty on unlabeled data.
+The central idea is to encourage high-confidence predictions for unlabeled samples, thereby pushing the decision boundary away from high-density data regions.
+After prediction on unlabeled data, high-confidence, low-entropy samples are selected to generate pseudo-labels and are then used for iterative optimization.
 Entropy minimization is typically incorporated as an additional unsupervised term in the training objective and optimized jointly with the supervised loss, acting as a regularizer that encourages low-entropy predictions on unlabeled data.

-Consider a batch \( B \) containing \( N_B \) unlabeled samples and their prediction results, where \( {p}_j \) denotes the confidence (probability) distribution for the \( j \)-th sample.
-Let \( {{p}_{j}}({k}') \) be the MC value and \( {k}'=\arg \underset{k}{\mathop{\max }}\,{{p}_{j}}(k) \) be the class corresponding to this maximum value.
-Under the principle of entropy minimization, an ideal confidence distribution for a sample can be represented as
+Consider a batch containing \( N_B \) unlabeled samples and their predictions, where \( {p}_j \) denotes the confidence (probability) distribution for the \( j \)-th sample.
+Let \( {{p}_{j}}({k}') \) be the Maximum Confidence (MC), and let \( {k}'=\arg\max_{k} \,{{p}_{j}}(k) \) be the class corresponding to this maximum value.
+Under entropy minimization, with \(k'\) taken from the current prediction \(p_j\), an ideal target distribution for sample \(j\) can be represented as

-where the confidence values of non-maximum classes \( \varepsilon \rightarrow 0 \) and $K$ is the number of classes.
-In practice, entropy minimization is usually implemented via a CE surrogate between the model prediction \(p_j\) and such an ideal target distribution \(q_j\).
+where the confidence values of non-maximum classes satisfy \( \varepsilon \rightarrow 0 \) and $K$ is the number of classes.
+Here \(q_j\) is a detached pseudo-target induced by the current argmax of \(p_j\) and used only for reliability analysis; it is not an externally fixed ground-truth distribution.
+In practice, entropy minimization is usually implemented through a CE surrogate between the model prediction \(p_j\) and the ideal target distribution \(q_j\).
+We use the standard cross-entropy from the target distribution \(q_j\) to the model prediction \(p_j\), denoted \(\mathrm{CE}(q_j,p_j)=-\sum_k q_j(k)\log p_j(k)\).
 The CE for a single sample can then be written as